Mohamed-Badran/project-tv-script-generation/README.md

 # project-tv-script-generation

-Project Overview
-This repository hosts code used in third project on Recurrent Neural Networks (RNN) project in the Deep Learning Nanodegree.
+Udacity Deep Learning nanodegree TV Script generation project

-The aim is to generate Seinfeld TV scripts using RNNs using Seinfeld dataset of scripts from 9 seasons.
-The Neural Network built generates a new, "fake" TV script.
+Introduction In this project, you'll generate your own Seinfeld TV scripts using RNNs.
+You'll be using a Seinfeld dataset of scripts from 9 seasons.
+The Neural Network you'll build will generate a new, "fake" TV script.

-Getting started
-Open the tv_script_generation.ipynb on a GPU enabled Python notebook environment, or Google colab (a link is directly on top in the notebook file).
-The notebook consists of further technical details.
-Run the notebook to generate your own unique script.

-Further improvemets
- Add validation data to choose the best model Initialize model weights, especially the weights of the embedded layer to encourage model convergence Use topk sampling to generate new words.
- Generate music like DeepBach.
- Predict seizures in intracranial EEG recordings on Kaggle.
+Getting the project files The project files can be found in our public GitHub repo, in the project-tv-script-generation folder.
+You can download the files from there, but it's better to clone the repository to your computer using:

+git clone https://github.com/udacity/deep-learning-v2-pytorch.git This way you can stay up to date with any changes we make by pulling the changes to your local repository with git pull.